 Our fish welfare initiatives are comprehensive and cover every part of our farming value chain.

 Welfare indicators are used throughout the production cycle.
 At harvest stations, welfare indicators are used prior to, and after stunning and bleeding.
-Indicators such as eye reflex and operculum movements are monitored continuously and recorded daily.
+All of our harvest stations use either electrical or mechanical stunning approved by the Norwegian Food Authorities.
+Indicators such as eye reflex and operculum movements are monitored continuously and recorded daily to ensure fish welfare.

 What measures do we take to handle the fish as gently as possible?